This is my own entry for my Stewart Granger blogathon. I can’t wait to read all of your entries in a few days time.

 Left to right: Belinda Lee and Bill Travers as Elizabeth and David.
 Belinda Lee as Eizabeth and Stewart Granger as Stephen.

 Both Jean and Stewart are lent solid support by Marjorie Rhodes as the bullying cook.
 William Hartnell as Lily’s brother in-law.
 Bill Travers as the solicitor, David, who is also in love with Elizabeth.
-Belinda Lee(an up and coming British actress, who would tragically be killed in a car crash in 1961, aged just 25 years old)as the beautiful and gentle Elizabeth who is the real object of Stephen’s affections.
+Belinda Lee(an up and coming British actress, who would tragically be killed in a car crash in 1961, aged just 25 years old)as the beautiful and gentle Elizabeth, the lady who is the real object of Stephen’s affections.

 The costumes and sets are all beautiful, the cinematography is stunning, and the atmosphere and tone of the film are suitably dark.